NathanBurgessDev/tabletop-war-game-helper/Dissertation/diss.typ

 Some companies, such as _The Last Game Board_ @last-game-board and _Teburu_ @teburu, sell specialist game boards to provide a mixed reality experience.

-_The Last Game Board_ achieves this through utilizing the touch screen to recognise specific shapes on the bottom of miniatures to determine location and identity. _The Last Gameboard_ is 17"x17", as a result the number of game systems which are compatible is limited.
+_The Last Game Board_ achieves this through utilizing the touch screen to recognise specific shapes on the bottom of miniatures to determine location and identity. _The Last Gameboard_ is 17" x 17", as a result the number of game systems which are compatible is limited.
 However, you can connect multiple systems together.
 The drawback of this is the price point for the system is rather high, with boards starting at \~\$350.
 #figure(
 image("images/theLastGameBoard.png", width:80%),
 caption: [The Last Game Board touchscreen tabletop system @last-game-board])